HP Laptops Found To Have Hidden Keylogger - Slashdot

 Hidden software that can record every letter typed on a computer keyboard has been discovered pre-installed on hundreds of HP laptop models, BBC reported on Monday citing the findings of a security researcher.
 From the report: Security researcher Michael Myng found the keylogging code in software drivers preinstalled on HP laptops to make the keyboard work.
 HP said more than 460 models of laptop were affected by the "potential security vulnerability."
 It has issued a software patch for its customers to remove the keylogger.
 The issue affects laptops in the EliteBook, ProBook, Pavilion and Envy ranges, among others.
 HP has issued a full list of affected devices, dating back to 2012.
 Mr Myng discovered the keylogger while inspecting Synaptics Touchpad software, to figure out how to control the keyboard backlight on an HP laptop.
 He said the keylogger was disabled by default, but an attacker with access to the computer could have enabled it to record what a user was typing.
 According to HP, it was originally built into the Synaptics software to help debug errors.
 It acknowledged that could lead to "loss of confidentiality" but it said neither Synaptics nor HP had access to customer data as a result of the flaw.

 See, they did not leak any data.
-(Score:2)
+(Score:3)

 but it said neither Synaptics nor HP had access to customer data as a result of the flaw.